 “Those of you who are selected will someday lead these men in combat.”

 Our Cadre, whether in Selection or throughout the entire training pipeline, would remind us that they were pushing us harder than they had ever been pushed because they needed us to perform at a higher level than they ever had.
-If our small community was going to continue to evolve and improve, young talent had to operate at a higher level than those that came before them.
+If our small community continued to evolve and improve, young talent had to operate at a higher level than those that came before them.
 That process had to be a constantly recurring cycle, never letting a generation of TACPs regress.

 All of this is to say that the TACP community, and any elite selective community, continuously capitalize on their A-Players to identify, select, onboard, and develop more A-Players.
 Do they always get it right?
 Absolutely not.